Uruguay Country Commercial Guide

 Visa Requirements

 U.S. citizens need a valid American passport, but Uruguay does not require visas for temporary visits of less than 90 days for holders of tourist passports.
+While this applies to most nationalities, some must apply for Visas.
 Those traveling on diplomatic or official passports must have a valid visa in addition to the passport.
-View additional information on U.S. visas.
-Business and tourist stays are limited to 90 days and may be extended for an additional 90 days.
+Business and tourist stays are limited to 90 days and may be extended an additional 90 days.
+VVisa applicants should visit the Consular Section of the U.S. Embassy in Uruguay. isa

 Currency

-Uruguay’s local currency is the Uruguayan peso; as of May 2022, it traded at approximately 41 pesos to the U.S. dollar.
-Purchases of large items such as real estate and automobiles are always quoted in dollars, as are appliances and many types of household goods and services.
+Uruguay’s local currency is the Uruguayan peso; as of June 2025, it traded at approximately 41.4 pesos to the U.S. dollar.
+Purchases of large items, such as real estate and automobiles, are always quoted in dollars, as are appliances and many types of household goods and services.

 Telecommunications/Electronics